MileHacker Logo

 Exit Fees

 Exit fees or taxes may apply.
-Sometimes these are included in your airline ticket price, or an airport departure tax might be levied separately at the airport.
+Sometimes these are part of your flight ticket price, or an airport departure tax might be levied separately at the airport.
 Confirm with your airline or local authorities before your departure.

 Departure Procedures